-The mobility program enables the Licensed Practical Nurse (LPN) and Licensed Paramedic to complete a 3-semester curriculum leading to an Associate of Applied Science degree.
-In order to graduate from the program, the student must complete a total of 66 credit hours, including 27 credit hours of general education; and 24 credit hours of nursing core courses.
+The Mobility program enables the Licensed Practical Nurse (LPN) and Licensed Paramedic to complete a 3-semester curriculum leading to an Associate of Applied Science in Nursing.
+In order to graduate from the program, the student must complete a total of 66 credit hours, including 27 credit hours of general education; and 24 credit hours of nursing core coursework.
 Students required to complete NUR209: Concepts for Healthcare Transition Students will receive 10 traditional credits and 15 non-traditional credits.

-NUR209: Concepts for Healthcare Transition Students focuses on application of nursing concepts to assist healthcare professionals to transition into the role of the registered nurse.
-Emphasis in this course is placed on evidence-based clinical decision making and nursing concepts provided in a family and community context for a variety of health alterations across the lifespan.
-Students who earned a practical nursing certificate from a concept based curriculum within the Alabama Community College System may be eligible to enter the ADN mobility option during the second semester without taking NUR209, if graduation occurred within the previous two calendar years.
-All other Licensed Practical Nurses or those graduating from an approved Alabama Community College System practical nursing program greater than two years prior to application and Licensed Paramedics will be required to successfully complete this course.
+Students who earned a practical nursing certificate from a concept based curriculum within the Alabama Community College System may be eligible to enter the Associate of Applied Science Mobility program during the second semester without taking NUR209, if graduation occurred within the previous two calendar years.
+All other Licensed Practical Nurses, including those graduating from an approved Alabama Community College System Practical Nursing program greater than two years prior to application and Licensed Paramedics will be required to successfully complete this course.
 This course must be taken and completed prior to entering the second semester of the mobility program.

-Pre-requisite courses: (BIO 201, BIO 202, ENG 101, MTH 100 or higher, PSY 210, SPH 106 or 107)
+Pre-requisite courses: (BIO 201, BIO 202, ENG 101, MTH 100 or higher, PSY 210, SPH 106 or 107) credit hours